 - Driving to a passenger after receiving a ride request

-Uber doesn’t track the mileage for these extra commutes, so you’ll be responsible for keeping records on this mileage through an accounting software or similar service.
+Uber doesn’t track the mileage for these extra commutes, so you’ll be responsible for keeping records on this mileage through a mileage tracking app or similar service.

 Do I Need to Send the 1099s to the IRS With My Taxes?

 Nope!
 They are just for your records.
 Uber already sent a copy to them.

 Any More Tax Tips?

 While filing taxes as an Uber driver partner may be more complicated than filing as a traditional worker, being organized and understanding the process can help simplify things.